idamla/Web-Development-Learning/README.md

 │   ├── index.html
 │   └── style.css

+---

-🛠 Tech Stack & Tools
+## 🛠 Tech Stack & Tools

 - HTML5
 - CSS3
-- JavaScript (Upcoming)
+- JavaScript *(Upcoming)*
 - Visual Studio Code
 - Git & GitHub

+---

-🚀 About the Course
+## 🚀 About the Course

 Angela Yu’s course is hands-on and project-driven, covering everything from basic HTML/CSS to full-stack development (including Node.js, Express, MongoDB, and more).
 I’m documenting my journey section by section, starting from the fundamentals.

+---

-⭐️ Stay tuned for more updates as I dive deeper into frontend and backend topics!
+⭐️ **Stay tuned for more updates as I dive deeper into frontend and backend topics!**